 Isn’t it time you knew the telltale signs of gum disease?
 Gum disease (periodontal disease) happens to more people than you may realize.
-Fortunately, if you seek proper dental care from our Mississauga dentists, you’ll find that during routine visits we are able to detect gum disease during its earliest stage when it’s still reversible.
+Fortunately, if you seek proper dental care from your Mississauga dentist, you’ll find that, during routine visits, they are able to detect gum disease during its earliest stage when it’s still reversible.

 Of course, you may want to keep an eye out for these signs of gum disease, as well: